tiepdotme/samwize.com/_posts/2018-09-01-guide-to-core-data-2018.markdown

 If you are interested in the history of how we got here, the last section has the long history, describing the stack and libraries to use, and the issues.

-The technology has improved much since, and in this guide I will use only what should be used.
+The technology has since improved much.
+In this guide, I will use only what a modern developer should use.

 ## Create the database